pizzadahutt1/Cisco-Configs/README.md

 # Cisco-Configs

 Cisco Configs used in my homelab.
 Things like usernames, phone numbers, ip addresses, and passwords have been removed and replaced with placeholders.
+There are some that are visible, these are ones that are already public like pizzatel phone number(s) and username/passwords.
 Notes have been added inline on parts that I thought were important to explain their function.

 There's probably a lot of silliness in these configs and unnecessary things.
 I am by no means an expert, but they seem to work pretty good.